greggman/simple-folder-watcher/README.md

 A function that is passed the path for every file and directory.
 It should return `true` to keep the file or directory or `false` to reject it.
-The path passed is relative to the original path when `SimpleTreeWatcher` was created.
+The path passed is relative to the original path when `SimpleFolderWatcher` was created.

 ### Methods